drunkeneye/MAFIA.A8/README.md

 ## Tools

-Developed using MAD Assembler and MAD Pascal.
+Developed using MAD Assembler and MAD Pascal, and xBios by xxl.
-An several other tools like atari-tools (https://github.com/jhallen/atari-tools).
+And several other tools like atari-tools (https://github.com/jhallen/atari-tools).

-Currently, the code only compiles well on MAD Pascal v1.7.0.
+Currently, the code compiles well on MAD Pascal v1.7.0.